 - December – Teams come to this with the Community Project identified.
 The projects are reviewed and validated for “fit” with the RFL principles to develop project scope, charters, stakeholder analysis, and establishing milestones.

 As the RFL Civic Project serves as a “capstone” learning experience for our class members, we are especially interested in project proposals which will provide a learning laboratory for our leaders.
 To that end, good projects are ones where the team’s ability to lead individually and collectively is tested in areas such as strategic thinking, stakeholder engagement, change management, and project planning.
 See the examples below for the kinds of RFL team roles that would provide such a “capstone” learning experience:

-Potential Project topics “fit” for an RFL group/class when:
+Potential Project topics “fit” for an RFL civic project team when:

-- resolving the issue will have measurable, visible positive impact on the community.
+- resolving the issue will have a measurable, visible positive impact on the community.